adinutzyc21/didactic-doodle/README.md

 1. We can use the [Chrome API](https://developer.chrome.com/docs/extensions/reference/) to interact with Chrome by using an injected object (called `chrome`).
     - Install Proper Types for Typescript `npm install @types/chrome --save-dev`
 2. We need to give it permission through the manifest file.
-Add the `"activeTab"` permission.
+Add the `"activeTab"` permission for now, [others are available](https://developer.chrome.com/docs/extensions/mv3/declare_permissions/).
 3. We use [content scripts](https://developer.chrome.com/docs/extensions/mv3/content_scripts/) to interact with the DOM.
 4. React can interact with content scripts using [message passing](https://developer.chrome.com/docs/extensions/mv3/messaging/).

 ### Create content scripts

 1. Content scripts are special JavaScript files that run within the context of web pages, and these scripts are different and isolated from the React application.
-2. We can either add scripts directly into the `public` folder, or use `craco`: `npm install @craco/craco --save` which will allow us to override some of the create-react-app configuration files without having to [eject](https://create-react-app.dev/docs/available-scripts/#npm-run-eject).
+2. We can either add scripts directly into the `public` folder, or use `craco` (see Other Notes section)
-    - Add a `craco.config.js` file in the root directory of your project
-    - Change the `build` script in package.json to `"build": "INLINE_RUNTIME_CHUNK=false craco build"`
 3. Add a `"content_scripts"` section to `manifest.json` so that Chrome knows about our content.js file.
-4. Create a content script in `src/chromeServices/DOMEvaluator.ts`.
+You can restrict this to specific websites.

 ### React interaction with Chrome: